Quick Summary

 The Indian Constitution is the supreme law that outlines the country’s political, social, and economic framework.
 Initially, there were 22 parts of Indian Constitution with only 8 schedules.
 Over time, amendments have added new parts and repealed some.
 Currently, there are 25 parts of Indian Constitution and 12 schedules.
 Parts of Indian Constitution, These parts define the rights of Indian citizens and outline the procedures, duties, and principles of the government.

-The parts of the Indian Constitution cover a wide range of topics, including union and territory, citizenship, fundamental rights and duties, directive principles, union and state governments, union territories, panchayats, municipalities, cooperative societies, scheduled and tribal areas, relations between the union and states, finance, trade, services, tribunals, elections, and temporary provisions.
+The parts of Indian Constitution cover a wide range of topics, including union and territory, citizenship, fundamental rights and duties, directive principles, union and state governments, union territories, panchayats, municipalities, cooperative societies, scheduled and tribal areas, relations between the union and states, finance, trade, services, tribunals, elections, and temporary provisions.

 Schedules are supplementary lists that provide additional details and explanations to the main text of the Constitution of India.
 There are a total of twelve (12) schedules, each with a specific purpose.